 Expected entry into force of MICA regulations

-- Transparency of operations: The need for full transparency regarding cryptoasset services and products, including clear risk communication to customers.
+Transparency of Operations: Full transparency of the cryptoasset services and products must be ensured with clear risk communication towards customers.

-- Compliance with AML (anti-money laundering) regulations: Introducing strict customer identification and transaction monitoring measures to prevent cryptoassets from being used for illegal purposes.
+Compliance with AML (anti-money laundering) regulations: To realize strict customer identification and monitoring of suspicious transactions so that cryptoassets are not used for criminal purposes in any way.

 MiCA regulations in Sweden 2024

-- Licensing and registration: All companies offering services related to cryptoassets will have to undergo a licensing and registration procedure with the competent regulatory authorities in Sweden.
+Licensing and registration: Any firm offering any type of service related to cryptoassets is compelled to go through a licensing and registration process with the relevant regulatory bodies in Sweden.

-- Transparency and Disclosure: The obligation to provide consumers with complete and understandable information about the risks associated with investing in cryptoassets, as well as the company itself.
+Transparency and Disclosure: Requirements as to providing consumers with full and comprehensible information regarding the risks of investing into cryptoassets and about the company itself.

 Impact on the Swedish cryptoasset market